Badgerati/Pode/README.md

 All static and dynamic HTML content *must* be placed within a `/views/` directory, which is in the same location as your Pode script.
 In here you can place your view files, so when you call `Write-ViewResponse` Pode will automatically look in the `/views/` directory.
 For example, if you call `Write-ViewResponse 'simple'` then Pode will look for `/views/simple.html`.
 Likewise for `/views/main/simple.html` if you pass `'main/simple'` instead.

 > Pode uses a View Engine to either render HTML, Pode, or other types.
-Default is HTML, and you can change it by calling `Set-ViewEngine 'Pode'` at the top of your Server scriptblock
+Default is HTML, and you can change it to Pode by calling `engine pode` at the top of your Server scriptblock

 Any other file types, from css to javascript, fonts and images, must all be placed within a `/public/` directory - again, in the same location as your Pode script.
 Here, when Pode sees a request for a path with a file extension, it will automatically look for that path in the `/public/` directory.
 For example, if you reference `<link rel="stylesheet" type="text/css" href="styles/simple.css">` in your HTML file, then Pode will look for `/public/styles/simple.css`.